 Rusty Connors (John Cassavetes) is newly released from prison.
 While in prison his mate Mike Krause (Rayford Barnes) talks incessantly about the perfect blonde he left behind.
 Krause dies in prison, and so while Rusty gets out he decides to look up this gorgeous dish that was married to his former cellmate.
 Krause had been in prison for robbery and murder, but neither the money nor the body of his partner have ever been found.
 Could Krause’s wife Helen know where the loot is stashed?

-Teresa Wrightis outstanding as poor Stella, married to a horrible dolt of a husband who doesn’t appreciate her.
+Teresa Wrightis outstanding as poor Stella married to a horrible dolt of a husband who doesn’t appreciate her.
 Emory (Pat Buttram is a weak and unloving bumpkin who owns a peach farm.
 This is a dark Americana tale about a quiet woman named Stella who suffers in silence but has a few joys, like the love of animals, in particular her little pet squirrel.
 One day an ominous drifter asks if he can work the farm for a bit.
-Bruce Dernplays Jesse, in a role that surpasses so many of the psychopaths he’s had opportunity to play.
-Jesse has a particular viciousness that is spine tingling.
+Bruce Dernplays Jesse, in a role that surpasses so many of the psychopaths he’s had the opportunity to play.
+Jesse has a particular viciousness that is spine-tingling.
 While he helps harvest the peach crop, he secretly torments Stella with his fondness for his sharp knife.
 Stella feels threatened but her husband acts clueless, while at times we see that he is very aware of what is going on, he just chooses not to intervene out of cowardice.
-The episode is perhaps one of the most psychologically enthralling, and it’s climax will leave you breathless.
+The episode is perhaps one of the most psychologically enthralling, and its climax will leave you breathless.
 The performances are absolutely stunning.
 Just as frightening as any modern thriller on the screen today!
 And Wright turns in a performance that tugs at your heart with so many levels of emotional reflection as a woman trapped by her circumstances.
 John F. Warren’s cinematography portrays a rural hinterland that is otherworldly and melancholy.

 Directed by Joseph Newman with a story and teleplay by Lewis Davidson.

-This is a particularly intense addition to The Alfred Hitchcock Hour due to the fine performances by Ed Begley and one of my favorites Jeanette Nolan.Nolan plays Mary the enigmatic wife to a missionary medical man (Begley).
+This is a particularly intense addition to The Alfred Hitchcock Hour due to the fine performances by Ed Begley and one of my favorites Jeanette Nolan.Nolan plays Mary the enigmatic wife of a missionary medical man (Begley).
 The strong woman behind the man so to speak.
 Begley plays Brother Thomas Fitzgibbons who in actuality is an incompetent surgeon living in a primal world in the rugged terrain of India.
 Mary is ambitious and wants all the glory for her and her weak husband.
 When Tom Simcoxand Maggie Pierce –Brother John Sprague and his wife Lucy come to help the mission, Mary fears they will expose the truth about Brother Thomas’ work, as well as usurp their position there.
-Oh what a tangled web we weave.
-Nolan almost reignites her Lady Macbeth with her role as the conniving and treacherous Mary Fitzgibbons– Her silver tongued laments as always put her at the top of my favorite character actors!
+Oh, what a tangled web we weave.
+Nolan almost reignites her Lady Macbeth with her role as the conniving and treacherous Mary Fitzgibbons– Her silver-tongued laments as always put her at the top of my favorite character actors!

-This is one of Alfred Hitchcock Hour’s most supernatural of tales that breaks the mold of the crime/suspense drama.
+This is one of Alfred Hitchcock Hour’s most supernatural tales that breaks the mold of the crime/suspense drama.
 Along with The Sign of Satan, The Monkey’s Paw, and The Magic Shop by H.G Wells.
 Where the Woodbine Twineth could have fit nicely into Boris Karloff’sThriller anthology series.
 A haunting tale that will stay with you for a long time.
 Margaret Leighton is mesmerizing as Aunt Nell, a woman who just cant embrace her little niece’s wild imaginative tales.
 I’ve recently become acquainted with Leighton’s work and have fallen in love with the actress!

 When Eva (Eileen Baral) gets a wonderful Creole doll she names Numa from her riverboat King grandfather, tensions ignite and Nell comes face to face with the mystical world where the woodbine twineth.
-A nether region between life, death and the realms you cannot see with the naked eye.
-To balance out the constant struggle between the suffering Nell and the precocious Eva, is the calming and level headed presence of Juanita Moore as Suse, who understands Eva and is more like a mother to the young girl than Nell can possibly manifest from her rigid identity.
+A nether region between life, death, and the realms you cannot see with the naked eye.
+To balance out the constant struggle between the suffering Nell and the precocious Eva is the calming and level-headed presence of Juanita Moore as Suse, who understands Eva and is more like a mother to the young girl than Nell can possibly manifest from her rigid identity.

-Eva warns that if Nell takes Numa away, Eva will have to trade places with Numa and go to dwell “Where the Woodbine Twineth.”
+Eva warns that if Nell takes Numa away, Eva will have to trade places with Numa and go to dwell in “Where the Woodbine Twineth.”

 But obstinate Aunt Nell defies Eva and puts Numa on top of the player piano, Eva steals Numa away and runs into the woods.
 Suddenly in an eerie haunting manner the player piano mysteriously starts up by itself.
-Nell desperate stumbles onto Eva in the backyard playing with a little black girl –they are dancing.
+Nell desperately stumbles onto Eva in the backyard playing with a little black girl –they are dancing.

 Nell chases the girl away, warning her to stay away but then Eva disappears.
 When Nell finds a doll in Numa’s box it looks exactly like a porcelain version of little Eva, Nell realizes that the magic was real and that she has lost her little niece forever to the ether world beyond the trees… A changeling in her place, never to return.

-One of my all time favorite episodes.
+One of my all-time favorite episodes.
 Just effectively creepy yet magical stuff… with a haunting quality that lingers…

-This piece directed byJohn Brahmfrom a teleplay byClyde Ware& Lee Kalcheim.
+This piece was directed byJohn Brahmfrom a teleplay byClyde Ware& Lee Kalcheim.
 (Let’s Scare Jessica To Death 1971, All in the Family 1972) is a story based on Robert Bloch.

-Roger Perryplays Cliff Allen a television writer on his way to Hollywood who picks up a pretty hitchhiker named Rosie.(Sharon Farrell) Later Rosie accuses Cliff of abducting her when he is stopped by the local police.
-Of course Cliff denies the charges but the sheriff orders him to come back to town with him.
-Cliff’s car breaks down, and so he is forced to stay over in a very run down motel.
+Roger Perryplays Cliff Allen a television writer on his way to Hollywood who picks up a pretty hitchhiker named Rosie.
+(Sharon Farrell) Later Rosie accuses Cliff of abducting her when he is stopped by the local police.
+Of course, Cliff denies the charges but the sheriff orders him to come back to town with him.
+Cliff’s car breaks down, and so he is forced to stay over in a very run-down motel.

-Off the beaten path Motels already smack of creepy so as you can imagine when it turns out that it is run by a washed up vaudeville actor name Rudolph Bitzner or Rudolph the Great ( great –for what you’ll find out! )
+Off-the-beaten-path Motels already smack of creepy so as you can imagine when it turns out that it is run by a washed-up vaudeville actor name Rudolph Bitzner or Rudolph the Great ( great –for what you’ll find out! )

 Rudolph is played by the wonderful Franchot Tone, who dreams of a comeback someday, and Rosie is the daughter of his dead wife who used to be his partner.
-Now Rosie not only works at the cafe/motel, but she’s being groomed to be part of the comeback act.
+Now Rosie not only works at the cafe/motel but she’s being groomed to be part of the comeback act.

 Rosie sneaks off to apologize to Cliff for lying but she is terrified of Rudolph who is forcing her to marry him once she turns 18 which is in a few days.
 Cliff agrees to help Rosie escape once his car is fixed.
 But when he goes to her cabin she is not there.
 Rudolph convinces him to sit out in the audience and watch his great comeback act with Rosie before he leaves for Hollywood.